JmFoces/Rehtse/examples/examples.md

-**./run.sh Overwrites /etc/nftables.conf to hook all packets and dispatch them to queue 0.**-break Use it carefully.\s\s
+**./run.sh Overwrites /etc/nftables.conf to hook all packets and dispatch them to queue 0.**
+**Use it carefully.**
 This is the nftables.conf file:
 ```
 #!/usr/sbin/nft -f